MizaGBF/GBFAP/readme.md

 This section will provide informations on this part of the project.

 > [!NOTE]
-> These page is static and is currently hosted on [Github Pages](https://pages.github.com/), but it can technically be hosted anywhere.
+> The page is static and is currently hosted on [Github Pages](https://pages.github.com/), but it can technically be hosted anywhere.

 ## General informations

 This animation player is originally based and modified from the [chinese wiki](https://gbf.huijiwiki.com/wiki/%E9%A6%96%E9%A1%B5) animation player, itself based on the [Granblue Fantasy Gacha page preview](https://game.granbluefantasy.jp/#gacha/selected).

-It can, in theory, play every animations of the game but the scope of this project has been narrowed to Characters (including their outfits), Summons, Weapons, Main characters (classes and outfits), Enemies and some Partner Characters (from events)
+It can, in theory, play every animations of the game but the scope of this project has been narrowed to Characters (including their outfits), Summons, Weapons, Main characters (classes and outfits), Enemies and some Partner Characters (from events).

 ## Asset Folder structure
 > [!NOTE]